HUST-sxq/HUST-sxq.github.io/_pages/about.md

   - /about.html
 ---

-I am Xiaoquan Sun.
+I am Xiaoquan Sun(孙小权 in Chinese).
 Currently, I am pursuing a master’s degree at Huazhong University of Science and Technology.
 Previously, I obtained my bachelor’s degree from Central South University in 2024.
 Looking ahead, I am excited to pursue a doctoral degree in the upcoming fall of 2027.
 I was a visiting student at IRPN Lab, Hong Kong University of Science and Technology (HKUST) University, supervised by [Haoang Li](https://sites.google.com/view/haoangli/homepage).
 I keep a close connection with [Wenxuan Song](https://songwxuan.github.io/) from then on, who have been teaching me a lot.

+My research focuses on Vision-Language-Action (VLA), including model architecture design and VLA acceleration.

 🔥 Project
 ======